-I think of all the people difficult to deal with, people who say a lot but don’t do much are one of the worst kind.
-Particularly when it comes to dating, a guy like this may give you an impression that you’re going crazy, as there’s so much difference between what he says and what he does.
+I think of all the people difficult to deal with in dating, people who say a lot but don’t do much are the worst kind.
+A guy like this may give you an impression that you’re going crazy, as there’s so much difference between what he says and what he does.
 Read on, if you’re wondering what it means and why he does it.

 Hello, my Dearest Rinsers!
 Does that sound familiar?
 Ever experienced such behaviors?
 Or perhaps you’re the one who talks too much but doesn’t mean it?
 Tell me your secrets in the comments section, pretty please.